Powers of the president of Singapore: Arguments against the existence of soft power

 Most of the arguments that the president does not possess soft power stem from a strict interpretation of the Constitution and what are regarded as the traditional roles of the president.
 First, unless the Constitution states otherwise, the default position is that when exercising his functions the president has to act according to the advice of the Cabinet.
 In the context of the Constitution, the word advice does not carry its typical meaning of mere opinion or suggestion.
 The president is obliged to follow the Cabinet's advice.
 Thus, the president does not have any liberty to exercise soft power.
 Furthermore, it has been argued that since the president is elected to exercise the powers defined in the Constitution, the concept of "political legitimacy" posited by proponents would appear to be undermined by soft power, which has an unspecified and ambiguous scope.

 Secondly, the president serves the important symbolic function of representing the nation.
 The relationship between the Cabinet and the president may be compared with that between the Cabinet of the United Kingdom and the monarchy.
 Vernon Bogdanor has drawn a distinction between the "efficient" and "dignified" elements of the Constitution of the United Kingdom.
 The former element is represented by the Cabinet which makes and executes policies, while the latter, represented by the monarchy, has little effective power but serves as a symbol around which citizens can unite.
-The head of state can only properly embody the dignified element of the constitution if he or she is separated from the actual exercise of power, as the latter is virtually always controversial.
+The head of state can only properly embody the dignified element of the constitution if they are separated from the actual exercise of power, as the latter is virtually always controversial.
 Therefore, if the president exercises soft power, he would inevitably take sides and politicize his office.
 This would undermine the traditional role played by the president.